bodrick/awesome/TOPICS.md

 *   [007revad/Synology\_HDD\_db](https://github.com/007revad/Synology_HDD_db) - Add your HDD, SSD and NVMe drives to your Synology's compatible drive database
 *   [jmathai/elodie](https://github.com/jmathai/elodie) - An EXIF-based photo assistant, organizer  and workflow automation tool.

+## ame

+*   [darknebular/Wrapper\_VideoStation](https://github.com/darknebular/Wrapper_VideoStation) - Synology VideoStation and DLNA ffmpeg Wrapper with DTS, EAC3 and TrueHD support via pipes.
+It enables full hardware transcoding from Synology´s ffmpeg for video and transcoding DTS, EAC3, TrueHD and AAC from the ffmpeg of the SynoCommunity only when necessary.

+## crack

+*   [darknebular/Wrapper\_VideoStation](https://github.com/darknebular/Wrapper_VideoStation) - Synology VideoStation and DLNA ffmpeg Wrapper with DTS, EAC3 and TrueHD support via pipes.
+It enables full hardware transcoding from Synology´s ffmpeg for video and transcoding DTS, EAC3, TrueHD and AAC from the ffmpeg of the SynoCommunity only when necessary.

 ## dlna

 *   [darknebular/Wrapper\_VideoStation](https://github.com/darknebular/Wrapper_VideoStation) - Synology VideoStation and DLNA ffmpeg Wrapper with DTS, EAC3 and TrueHD support via pipes.
 It enables full hardware transcoding from Synology´s ffmpeg for video and transcoding DTS, EAC3, TrueHD and AAC from the ffmpeg of the SynoCommunity only when necessary.